-As the future of IT operations sets its sights on DevOps, it’s important to understand what the DevOps process looks like and how organizations can best implement this new approach.
+As the future of IT operations increasingly invests in DevOps, it’s important to understand what the DevOps process looks like and how organizations can best implement this approach.

 What is DevOps?